-Danny's real name was Arthur Benwell.
-He became interested in rock 'n' roll during the late 1950s to an extent that he started collecting imported American rock and blues records to eventually amass one of the largest and much envied collections in Birmingham at that time.
+Danny King became interested in rock 'n' roll during the 1950s to an extent that he started collecting imported American rock and blues records to eventually become one of the largest and much envied collections in Birmingham at that time.

 Danny King and The Dukes became much in demand for bookings around the West Midlands.
 In 1958 they were contracted for a season at Butlins Holiday Centre at Ayr in Scotland with this arrangement working out so well, they were able to return there the following summer.
-By 1960 however, Danny King had split from The Dukes who replaced him with singer Gerry Day, and became the frontman for another Birmingham group (see Danny King and The Royals).
-After a few years, Clint Warwick would leave Gerry Day and The Dukes to become one of the founding members of The Moody Blues.
+By 1960 however, Danny King had split from The Dukes who replaced him with singer Gerry Day, and became front-man for another Birmingham group who he named "The Royals".

 The Royals consisted of drummer Bob Sheward, saxophonist Jimmy Alexander and guitarists Tommy Owen and Garth Quirke who may have previously played together as "The Andy Capps" (not to be confused with The Andicaps whose line-up included a very young Jeff Lynne).
 Danny King and The Royals were soon much in demand for bookings in and around Birmingham.

 Danny King and The Royals, like many bands at the time, were contracted to go over to Germany and perform at the Top Ten Club in Hamburg alongside other groups including 'The Beatles' who were then unknown outside of Liverpool.
 When London record producer Norrie Paramor went to Birmingham in 1963 to check out local groups, Danny King and The Royals were one of the acts to be signed up at the Moat House Club auditions.